Educational Attainment

 3. Educational Attainment

-A high school diploma or college degree opens doors to many career opportunities that are typically closed to those without these achievements.
-Beyond the personal and financial benefits of increased educational attainment, the education level of residents is evidence of the quality and diversity of the labor pool – an important factor for businesses looking to locate or expand in the region.
-Educational attainment is measured by tracking the high school graduation rate and the proportion of residents over age 25 with a high school diploma or bachelor’s degree.
+A high school diploma or college degree unlocks career opportunities often unavailable to those without these achievements.
+Beyond the personal and financial benefits of increased educational attainment, the education level of residents reflects the quality and diversity of the labor pool – an important factor for businesses looking to locate or expand in the region.
+Educational attainment is measured by tracking the high school graduation rate and the proportion of residents over the age of 25 with a high school diploma or bachelor’s degree.

 EDUCATIONAL ATTAINMENT IN SAN BERNARDINO COUNTY CONTINUES TO IMPROVE

-Percentage of Residents That Have a High School Diploma (or Higher) and Bachelor’s Degree (or Higher) in San Bernardino County, California, and the United States, 2013 and 2022
+Percentage of Residents Who Have a High School Diploma (or Higher) and Bachelor’s Degree (or Higher) in San Bernardino County, California, and the United States, 2014 and 2023

 Source: California Department of Education, DataQuest (https://data1.cde.ca.gov/dataquest/)